Last update: 01.22.2018

 If you check the Purchases menu option from within the app, you’ll be offered the following options:

-Although these prices are quite reasonable, you always need to consider what you get in return.
+Although these prices are quite reasonable, you can get more for a small additional fee elsewhere.

 VPN Unlimited by Reddit